blbadger/blbadger.github.io/logistic-map.md

 If iterated using Euler's formula with *dt* = 0.047, the following map is produced:
 ![t=0.05 map]({{https://blbadger.github.io}}/logistic_map/henon_logistic.jpg)

 It looks like the bifurcation diagram from the logistic attractor!
-Closer inspection reveals a similar chaotic pattern as well:
+Closer inspection on the chaotic portion reveals an inverted Logistic map.
 ![t=0.05 map]({{https://blbadger.github.io}}/logistic_map/henon_logistic_zoom.png)